MetOffice/PyPRECIS/README.md

 * `worksheet6example.ipynb`: Example code for Worksheet 6.

 ## Data
 The data used in the worksheets is currently only available within the Met Office.
 Data relating to the CSSP_20CRDS_Tutorials is also available in Zarr format in an Azure Blob Storage Service.
-See the `data/DATA-ACESS.md` for further details.
+See [Data Access](DATA-ACESS.md) for further details.

 ## Contributing
 Information on how to contribute can be found in the [Contributing guide](CONTRIBUTING.md).